ArtiPedia/blog-v3/_posts/2017-09-04-mobile-first-web-design.md

 A statistical analysis predicts that there will be around 3 billion smartphone users by 2020.
 That is a huge market.
 What these statistics imply is that **your content on the internet should be easily consumable through smartphones**.

 Google has taken steps to make sure designers give importance to responsive web designing.
 They did it by adding website's responsiveness as a parameter to rank on their search engine.
-This one step pushed many website owners to consider responsive web designing.
+That one step pushed many website owners to consider responsive web designing.

 They want to convey that they are serious about smartphone users.
 A smartphone is a computer that you carry with you all the time and is always on!

 Designing a website only for smartphones is actually ok because even desktop users can consume the content.
 Don't you believe me?
-Then in Chrome, open an article on this website and hit **ctrl and +** 5 times.
+Then in Chrome, open an article on this website, hold **ctrl** and hit **+** 5 times.
 You will see the article exactly how it will show on a smartphone.
 It is still readable.

 ## How to use Media Query?